junekchen/SQL/SQL 50 Questions/README.md

-Answers for SQL 50 questions
+# Answers for SQL 50 questions
+questions and tables are translated from Chinese.